blackruan/auto-complete/README.md

 * Build N-Gram Library from input.
 * Build Language Model based on N-Gram Library and probability.
 * Load the data of Language Model into MySQL.
-* Utilize JQuery, PHP, Ajx to build auto-complete in web demo.
+* Utilize JQuery, PHP, Ajax to build auto-complete in web demo.

 ## Demo